“Venetian splendour meets wild Montenegrin beauty at this pretty waterfront palazzo with alfresco restaurant”

 - Aquamarine waters, verdant hillsides and craggy mountains define the region, and making the most of them is easy with bikes, kayaks and guided excursions all available from the hotel; great for outdoorsy families

-- You're just an hour south of the Croatian border, so Dubrovnik and its airport are within easy reach (plus Tivat airport now operates more flights than before)
+- You're only 90 minutes south of the Croatian border, so Dubrovnik and its airport are within easy reach (plus Tivat airport now operates more flights than before)

 - Breakfast was a little underwhelming when we visited, but the menu has since changed considerably and feedback is good